isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

 The remote-option6-pd-pool-set Command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This command creates a new prefix delefation pool specific DHCPv6 option or
+This command creates a new prefix delegation pool-specific DHCPv6 option or
 replaces an existing option in the database.
 The structure of the option
 information is the same as in the Kea configuration file (see :ref:`dhcp4-std-options`
 and :ref:`dhcp6-std-options`).
 The option information is carried in the
 `options` list.
 Another list, `pd-pools`, contains a map with the prefix
 delegation pool prefix and the prefix length identifying the pool.
-If such
+If such an
 option already exists for the prefix delegation pool, it is replaced with
 the new instance.